Skip to Content

 A Pomeranian puppy may be confused when being taught to use pads.
 If so, cardboard is another method that can be used.
 A cardboard box is ideal as a “designated toilet area.”
 Get a sturdy box without a lid.

-The best place for this is in your Pomeranian’s “home” area.
+The best place for this is your Pomeranian’s “home” area.
 It needs to be stable.
 Cut a doorway all the way down on one of the sides so he doesn’t have to step up and over to get inside.
 The box will then surround the pad and feel more like a specific area than just a pad dropped on the floor.

 Each time you take your new Pomeranian puppy to do his business, have him on a leash and guide him to that spot.
-Gently guide his entry into the box, and make him stay there with the leash, without letting him leave.
+Gently guide his entry into the box, and make him stay there with the leash without letting him leave.

 Can You Litter Box Train a Pomeranian Puppy?